rfo909/CFT/README.md

 - Programmable shell for Linux and Windows
 - Terminal based
 - Written in Java
-- For automation of all tasks
+- For all things automation

 CFT is a functional object oriented language, which is primarily used for manipulating files and directories, and running external programs in the foreground or background.

-It lets you create functions that call global functions as well as member functions inside objects.
+It lets you create custom functions that call global functions as well as member functions inside objects.
 All values are objects, and descriptions of all predefined functions are available via the "help" functionality.

-Useful for all levels of automation, from searching groups of files, to deploying software with dependencies.
+Useful for all levels of automation:

+- searching groups of files
+- deploying software with dependencies (ssh / scp)
+- automate PowerShell commands both local and remote
+- automate running git and all other command-line programs (such as virsh for KVM)

 Communication with remote hosts is done by running external programs, typically SSH, SCP and PowerShell in daughter processes (foreground or background).